 What does all of this mean for Wonga’s customers?

-Wonga have said in a statement that their “customers can continue to use Wonga services to manage their existing loans but the UK business will not be accepting any new loan applications.”
+Wonga has said in a statement that their “customers can continue to use Wonga services to manage their existing loans but the UK business will not be accepting any new loan applications.”

 This comes after the firm confirmed they are in the process of assessing their options during their voluntary administration.
 It is still possible that Wonga may attempt to raise funds by selling uncleared debts to a third party, but this is yet to be decided.

 Existing customers are still required to pay back their outstanding debt and interest in the meantime.
-The FCA are standing by to supervise the company and ensure these customers are treated fairly.
+The FCA is standing by to supervise the company and ensure these customers are treated fairly.

 Borrowers encouraged to compare before taking out a loan

 While Wonga may have struggled to cope with the introduction of FCA guidelines, a considerable number of lenders continue to provide loans responsibly.